storesafe/cordova-sqlcipher-adapter/README.md

 - Database file names with slash (`/`) character(s) are not supported and not expected to work.
 - Database file names with ASCII control characters such as tab, vertical tab, carriage return, line feed, form feed, and backspace are not supported and do not work on Windows.
 - Some other ASCII characters not supported and not working on Windows: `*` `<` `>` `?` `\` `"` `|`
-- Database file names with emojis and other 4-octet UTF-8 characters are NOT RECOMMENDED _and TBD BROKEN on Android in this version branch_.
+- Database file names with emojis and other 4-octet UTF-8 characters are NOT RECOMMENDED, NOT WORKING on Android in this version branch.

 **OTHER NOTES:**
 - The database file name should include the extension, if desired.